-Heel footstrike is probably the most common amongst runners, whereas mid-foot footstrike is most the most preferred as it distributes your weight more evenly throughout the foot and ankle.
+The mid-foot footstrike, when the middle part of your foot hits the ground first, is most the most preferred as it distributes your weight more evenly throughout the foot and ankle.

 Running cadence is probably one of the simplest things to master when it comes to proper running form.

 It plays an important role when it comes to proper running form, and has even been shown to reduce the risk of injury in runners.